GridPlus/lattice-connect/README.md

 Where `host` is the location of your deployed instance of `lattice-connect` and `BROKER_PORT` refers to `MQTT.BROKER_PORT` in `config.js`, i.e. it is the *MQTT broker* port (1883 by default).

-### Using an insecure connection (i.e. no TLS)
+### Using an insecure connection (i.e. no SSL)

 By default the Lattice is configured to make a secure mqtts (i.e. using SSL) connection to RabbitMQ.
-If you wish to use an insecure connection, you will need to open mosquitto configuration (`/etc/mosquitto/mosquitto.conf`) and comment out the following line:
+If you wish to use an insecure connection (i.e. use the default AWS instance host rather than your own domain), you will need to open mosquitto configuration (`/etc/mosquitto/mosquitto.conf`) and comment out the following line:

 ```
 # bridge_capath /etc/ssl/certs/
 ```

-> Note: Most messages to the Lattice are encrypted, but we still recommend using an SSL connection
+> NOTE: Most messages to the Lattice are encrypted, but we still recommend using an SSL connection

 You will also need to update `/etc/init.d/mosquitto`.
-This file contains the init script for the mosquitto process.
+This file contains the init script for starting the mosquitto process.
 You need to add a block comment around the `echo` command, which writes a new `mosquitto.conf` file every time the service restarts.
 Since you just edited your mosquitto conf file above, you need to make sure those changes don't get overwritten.
 Add `Block_comment` to `/etc/init.d/mosquitto` like this:

 ```
 # change mosquitto configuration to enable mqtt over websockets